"Dec. 7, 2012 -- A drug related to thalidomide may be more potent and less toxic than thalidomide, which is often used to treat lupus skin conditions.

 Details with Side Effects

-There were more deaths reported with BENLYSTA than with placebo during the controlledperiod of the clinical trials.
-Out of 2133 patients in 3 clinical trials, a total of 14 deaths occurred during the placebo-controlled, double-blind treatment periods: 3/675 (0.4%), 5/673 (0.7%),0/111 (0%), and 6/674 (0.9%) deaths in the placebo, BENLYSTA 1 mg/kg, BENLYSTA 4 mg/kg, and BENLYSTA 10 mg/kg groups, respectively.
+There were more deaths reported with BENLYSTA than with placebo during the controlled period of the clinical trials.
+Out of 2,133 patients in 3 clinical trials, a total of 14 deaths occurred during the placebo-controlled, double-blind treatment periods: 3/675 (0.4%), 5/673 (0.7%), 0/111 (0%), and 6/674 (0.9%) deaths in the groups receiving placebo, BENLYSTA 1 mg/kg, BENLYSTA 4 mg/kg, and BENLYSTA 10 mg/kg, respectively.
 No single cause of death predominated.
-Etiologies included infection, cardiovascular disease and suicide.
+Etiologies included infection, cardiovascular disease, and suicide.

 The impact of treatment with BENLYSTA on the development of malignancies is not known.
 In the controlled clinical trials, malignancies (including non-melanoma skin cancers) were reported in 0.4% of patients receiving BENLYSTA and 0.4% of patients receiving placebo.
-In the controlled clinical trials, malignancies, excluding non-melanoma skin cancers, were observed in 0.2% (3/1458) and 0.3% (2/675) of patients receiving BENLYSTA and placebo, respectively.
-As with other immunomodulating agents, the mechanism of action of BENLYSTA could increase the risk for the development of malignancies.
+In the controlled clinical trials, malignancies, excluding non-melanoma skin cancers, were observed in 0.2% (3/1,458) and 0.3% (2/675) of patients receiving BENLYSTA and placebo, respectively.
+The mechanism of action of BENLYSTA could increase the risk for the development of malignancies.

 Hypersensitivity Reactions, Including Anaphylaxis

-Hypersensitivity reactions, including anaphylaxis and death, have been reported in association with BENLYSTA.
-Delay in the onset of acute hypersensitivity reactions has been observed.
+Acute hypersensitivity reactions, including anaphylaxis and death, have been reported in association with BENLYSTA.
+These events generally occurred within hours of the infusion; however, they may occur later.
+Non-acute hypersensitivity reactions including rash, nausea, fatigue, myalgia, headache, and facial edema, have been reported and typically occurred up to a week following the most recent infusion.
+Hypersensitivity, including serious reactions, has occurred in patients who have previously tolerated infusions of BENLYSTA.
 Limited data suggest that patients with a history of multiple drug allergies or significant hypersensitivity may be at increased risk.
-In the controlled clinical trials, hypersensitivity reactions (occurring on the same day of infusion) were reported in 13% (191/1458) of patients receiving BENLYSTA and 11% (76/675) of patients receiving placebo.
-Anaphylaxis was observed in 0.6% (9/1458) of patients receiving BENLYSTA and 0.4% (3/675) of patients receiving placebo.
+In the controlled clinical trials, hypersensitivity reactions (occurring on the same day of infusion) were reported in 13% (191/1,458) of patients receiving BENLYSTA and 11% (76/675) of patients receiving placebo.
+Anaphylaxis was observed in 0.6% (9/1,458) of patients receiving BENLYSTA and 0.4% (3/675) of patients receiving placebo.
 Manifestations included hypotension, angioedema, urticaria or other rash, pruritus, and dyspnea.
-Due to overlap in signs and symptoms, it was not possible to distinguish between hypersensitivity reactions and infusion reactions in all cases.
+Due to overlap in signs and symptoms, it was not possible to distinguish between hypersensitivity reactions and infusion reactions in all cases [see Infusion Reactions].
 Some patients (13%) received premedication, which may have mitigated or masked a hypersensitivity response; however, there is insufficient evidence to determine whether premedication diminishes the frequency or severity of hypersensitivity reactions.

-In the controlled clinical trials, adverse events associated with the infusion (occurring on the same day of the infusion) were reported in 17% (251/1458) of patients receiving BENLYSTA and 15% (99/675) of patients receiving placebo.
+In the controlled clinical trials, adverse events associated with the infusion (occurring on the same day of the infusion) were reported in 17% (251/1,458) of patients receiving BENLYSTA and 15% (99/675) of patients receiving placebo.
 Serious infusion reactions (excluding hypersensitivity reactions) were reported in 0.5% of patients receiving BENLYSTA and 0.4% of patients receiving placebo and included bradycardia, myalgia, headache, rash, urticaria, and hypotension.
-The most common infusion reactions ( > 3% of patients receiving BENLYSTA) were headache, nausea, and skin reactions.
-Due to overlap in signs and symptoms, it was not possible to distinguish between hypersensitivity reactions and infusion reactions in all cases.
-Some patients (13%) received premedication, which may have mitigated or masked an infusion reaction; however there is insufficient evidence to determine whether premedication diminishes the frequency or severity of infusion reactions [see ADVERSE REACTIONS].
+The most common infusion reactions ( ≥ 3% of patients receiving BENLYSTA) were headache, nausea, and skin reactions.
+Due to overlap in signs and symptoms, it was not possible to distinguish between hypersensitivity reactions and infusion reactions in all cases [see Hypersensitivity Reactions, Including Anaphylaxis].
+Some patients (13%) received premedication, which may have mitigated or masked an infusion reaction; however, there is insufficient evidence to determine whether premedication diminishes the frequency or severity of infusion reactions [see ADVERSE REACTIONS].

 BENLYSTA should be administered by healthcare providers prepared to manage infusion reactions.
 The infusion rate may be slowed or interrupted if the patient develops an infusion reaction.
 Healthcare providers should be aware of the risk of hypersensitivity reactions, which may present as infusion reactions, and monitor patients closely.